 You can run Web Help Desk on the following operating systems and platforms:

 - Red Hat Enterprise Linux

 Web Help Desk includes an extensive library of FAQs, integrated tool tips, and online help you can access from the Web console.
-See the Web Help Desk documentation website for additional information.
+See the Web Help Desk documentation website for details.

-Web Help Desk provides the following features for managing your enterprise or managed service provider (MSP) help desk operations:
+Web Help Desk includes several features to help you manager your enterprise or managed service provider (MSP) help desk operations.

 You can create a ticket checklist to ensure that all ticket tasks are completed before a ticket is closed.
 Techs can create an ad-hoc checklist from within a ticket or an administrator can create checklists templates to automate your ticketing process.

 Checklist templates can help you automate your ticketing process by ensuring that all steps are completed before the ticket is closed.
 To automate your ticketing process, an administrator can create a checklist template and assign the template to new request types.
 This process ensures that all techs have a consistent list of checklist items to complete for each request type, as well as reduce the overhead of child tickets that provide the same functionality.

 Request type archive

 You can archive a request type in the Web Help Desk Administrator Console.
 This process archives the request type and all associated tickets so they are hidden from clients and techs.

 When an administrator generates a report, the request type and associated ticket information are included in the report.
 The archived request type is appended with [A] in the reports and dashboard widgets.
 You can remove a request type from the archive by clearing the corresponding checkbox.
 The archived ticket data does not display in the dashboard widgets.